hashworkstech/hashworks/_jobboard/2016-07-21-Automation_Engineer.md

 type: Full Time

 job_description:
-   -The automation engineer will be responsible to design, build, test and deploy effective test automation solutions
-    in the supply chain domain.
+   - The automation engineer will be responsible to design, build, test and deploy effective test automation solutions in the supply chain domain.
 The intent should be to deliver the best quality system to the Dell business users by meeting the short and long term goals of the testing organization.